 Williams said he believes opening up liquor stores might actually be a boon to safety.

 “You can go get drunk on Sunday anyway,” he said.
 “You can go to a bar, and drink away the afternoon, and then get in a car, drive, and run the risk of killing someone.
 But if someone could go to a [liquor] store, they would then be able to drink at home.
 You tell me which is safer.”

-This article appears in the May 2, 2011, edition of National Journal Daily.
+This article appears in the May 2, 2011 edition of NJ Daily.